pat-coady/learning_ai/_posts/2017-06-29-tiny-imagenet.md

 categories: projects
 comments: true
 ---
-I recommend that any aspiring machine learning designer construct and train a deep convnet.
+I recommend that any aspiring machine learning designer construct and train a deep convolutional neural network (convnet).
 I used TensorFlow to implement and train a deep network on the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset.
 Tiny ImageNet spans 200 image classes with 500 training examples per class.
 I also implemented notebooks to view predictions vs. true labels, saliency maps, and visualize the convolution kernels.

 ## Introduction